aniass/IT-job-market-analysis/README.md

 # Analysis of the IT job market

 ## General info
 The project concerns the analysis of the IT job market using data from GitHub, StackOverflow and other data sources.
-We have used SQL, Google Big Query and python data analysis libraries to analyze our data.
+I have used SQL, Google Big Query and python data analysis libraries to analyze the data.

 ## The data
 The data comes from various sources such as: